mmbman/Katagiri/jewel-mirror-awareness.md

 Then integration is not some mysterious miracle.
 If you walk on the road with daily routines, gasshos and so forth, then very naturally integration is manifested.
 It is completely beyond calculation; you just have to do it.

 And then if you practice in this way you can build up perfection of personality.
-In Japanese we say “enmon.”
-“En” of enmon means
+In Japanese we say *enmon*. *En* of enmon means
-“round;” “mon” means fullness.
-So enmon means round and full; we usually translate it “perfection.”
+“round;” *mon* means fullness.
+So *enmon* means round and full; we usually translate it “perfection.”

-Enmon of personality is complete fullness of the energy, and very round.
+*Enmon* of personality is complete fullness of the energy, and very round.
 No corners.
 If you have a corner, even a slight one, it is what we call ego-consciousness; selfishness.
 If you are perfectly round, then when you bump into somebody else you just pass by and no one is hurt.
-But if you have a corner then when Jou bump into somebody you hurt.
+But if you have a corner then when you bump into somebody you hurt.
 Very much.
-That corner is called the ego.
-Enman, perfection, is no ego; no corners, and full of energy.
+That corner is called the ego. *Enman*, perfection, is no ego; no corners, and full of energy.

 <p align="center"> * * * </p>

-In this country people are always emphasising positive living.
+In this country people are always emphasizing positive living.
 Live positively, think positively, see positively.
 Because the world is always creating negative things.
 Killing, fighting, divorce, no communication, children running away from home.
 Through the mass communication you get all this very negative information, and very naturally you fall into pessimism.
 You may not be conscious of it, but you get caught by that information in the mass media.

 For instance, maybe you are about to help someone, freely and without discrimination.
-And then I tell you that the person you are about. to help is a bad person.
+And then I tell you that the person you are about to help is a bad person.
 Then you won’t want to help them, or you will hesitate.
 I may consciously tell you to help this person but unconsciously your body won’t move.
 This is unconscious advertisement.

 Unconscious advertisement.

 Well, in religion there is the brainwash.
 It is pretty easy.
 People will say that you should think in a positive way and see the positive things.
 It is positive, but it is still a kind of egoistic individualism.

 It’s based on individualism.